lubianat/pledges/faq.md

 * Am I available as a peer reviewer for scholarly manuscripts?
   - Yes, if all of the following conditions are met
-    - All publications in the venue are openly licensed.
     - The materials I am to review are public and openly licensed at the moment my review is requested.

 * Am I available as a peer reviewer for scholarly grant proposals?
   - Yes, with a strong preference for proposals that are made public
   - Details depend on who asks
     - Grant authors
       - Yes, if they can demonstrate an intent to publish the proposal (e.g. by pointing to another one that is already public)
-    - Funders
-      - Yes, if they have useful responses to my questions:
-        -  What are you doing to address the prevailing [perverse incentives](https://scholia.toolforge.org/topic/Q100434356) in academia?
-        -  What is the timeline for the reviews?
-        -  How do you plan to match the proposals to the reviewers?
-        -  What precise information do you require from reviewers?
-Is there a form to fill in or a rubric to follow, and if so, can I see them beforehand?
-        -  How long are the proposals I am expected to review?
-        -  What aspect of the proposals are going to be public?
-        -  Will data management plans or other associated materials be part of the review process?
-If so, how?
-        -  Will there be any form of interaction between reviewers for a given proposal, or between reviewers and authors (e.g. an author response to reviewer comments)?
-    - Others, e.g. grant reviewers or journalists
-      - Depends, but generally yes if what they produce on that basis is publicly available under an open license.
-* Am I available as a peer reviewer for scholarly data?
-  - Yes, if the data are open or have at least open metadata
-* Am I available as a peer reviewer for scholarly software?
-  - Yes, if the source code is public and openly licensed
-* Am I available as a peer reviewer for scholarly output management plans?
-  - Yes, if they are made public
-* Am I available as a peer reviewer for other outputs of scholarly workflows?
-  - Yes, especially if they are made public

 ## Publishing